Holographic Brownian dynamics of a heavy particle in a boosted thermal plasma background

 where $\beta$ is the inverse of the Hawking temperature ($\beta=\frac{1}{T}$) for the boosted AdS black hole, given by eq.\eqref{T}.\\ Thus, we can obtain the expression of the diffusion coefficient along the boost by using the expression of admittance ($\xi^{para}(\omega)$) and inverse of Hawking temperature in the above result.
 This yields

 The above result suggests that we have obtained an expression of diffusion coefficient in terms of the black hole parameters.
 It is to be observed that in the absence of boost, that is, in the limit $v\rightarrow 0$, one can get the general expression of diffusion coefficient for a generic diagonal metric as given in \cite{deBoer:2008gu}.
-Now in order to get an explicit result of diffusion coefficient we need to substitute the form of the metric components and the result of Hawking temperature in the above expression.
-This gives
+The above result is a direct consequence of the classical version of the fluctuation dissipation theorem.
+To see this we have to rewrite the above result in the following form

 The LHS of the above equation can also be interpreted as the mobility under the influcence of the external force on the Brownian particle.
 It is to be noted that in the limit $v\rightarrow 0$, we can recover the result of diffusion coefficient for AdS-Schwarzschild black hole in the bulk geometry.
-Notably, the diffusion coefficient decreases in the presence of a boost compared to the case without any boost which is depicted in the Figure\eqref{Diffpara}.
+Notably, the diffusion coefficient decreases in the presence of a boost compared to the case without any boost which is depicted in the left panel of Figure\eqref{Diffpara}.
 Moreover, an increase in the boost leads to a further reduction in the diffusion coefficient, indicating a suppression of random motion with increasing drift.
 Another important observation from the left panel of Figure\eqref{Diffpara} is that, for a fixed boost parameter, the diffusion coefficient decreases as the cutoff is increased.
 Furthermore, it also to to be noted that in the right panel of Figure\eqref{Diffpara} we have represented the variation of diffusion coefficient as a function of the IR-cutoff for fixed valuse of the boost parameter.
 The plot suggests that starting from zero the diffusion coefficient increases with the IR-cutoff and recahes a maximum value then it agains starts to decreases.
 This observation holds for any fixed value of boost parameter.